 There were as many as six conflicting land grants that established wildly different boundaries for Massachusetts and New Hampshire.
 To the extent that he favored either side, Belcher sided with Massachusetts, where most of his business interests lay.

 The competing sides took their case to England and all agreed that the king should make the final decision.
-King George II surprised almost everyone by siding with New Hampshire and giving the state much more property than expected.
-The decision was based on his reading of the original grants and their intention.
+King George II then surprised almost everyone by siding with New Hampshire.
+The king also gave the state much more property than expected.
+He based his decision on his reading of the original grants and their intention.
 He may also have believed New Hampshire was more loyal to the Crown.

 Dunbar and his friends had won.
 He was a thorn in Belcher’s side in other ways, as well.
 Dunbar agitated local forest holders by aggressively enforcing laws against cutting timber that could be used as masts for ships of the British Royal Navy.